 This, of course, depends on your maintenance schedule and overall usage.
 For example, an AC unit in Michigan (where it’s naturally cooler for more of the year) will last much longer than an AC unit in Texas (when the sun scorches the earth 8-9 months out of the year).
 You also have to take into consideration that a heat pump is used year-round in place of an AC unit and a furnace.
 It does twice the work to last almost just as long.

 So, which is right for you?

 This comparison is just to give you a baseline understanding of the main differences between the two, but there’s a lot more to consider.
 It really comes down to your needs.

 Are you looking to replace your AC unit, but don’t plan on needing to replace your heater for another 3-5 years?
-Do you prefer your home to be really cold, and therefore run your AC pretty much year round?
-If either of these are the case, an AC unit like the Carrier® Infinity® system may be a better option for you right now.
+Do you prefer your home to be really cold, and therefore run your AC pretty much year-round?
+If either of these is the case, an AC unit like the Carrier® Infinity® system may be a better option for you right now.